Articles

 • Gift cards, discount codes, and loyalty programmes

 If you sell baked goods directly to consumers, Shopify is excellent at that.
-This is not a criticism of Shopify - it is a genuinely brilliant platform for retail commerce.
+This is not a criticism of Shopify - it is a brilliant platform for retail commerce.

 What's missing for wholesale ordering